rosefromthedead/effing-mad/README.md

+*Long story short, if we're being generous, I solved the function colouring problem.
+Stick around to find out how.*

 # effing-mad, an effect library for Rust
 This library brings algebraic effects and effect handlers to Rust, by providing traits and macros that allow writing effectful code in more or less the same style as Rust's existing `async`